 The meticulously designed 4-room hotel is owned and operated by a pair of spunky and savvy young women, Em Atkins & June Peterson, who started their partnership restoring furniture found on the streets of Manhattan.
 They’d take the salvaged pieces home to a makeshift woodshop in their 1-bedroom Hell’s Kitchen apartment, hence the origin of “her-wood”).
 At this sustainability-minded inn, each space-efficient room is equipped with a kitchenette, a surprising amount of potted plants, a bedside iPad loaded with into about the room, an illustrated map of Woodstock, and a zodiac crystal chosen by Grateful Gemhead to rep the astrological sign of the luminary musician for whom the suite is named.
 (Seriously, you cannot get more Woodstock than this.)
 An amethyst geode adorned a tabletop beside a selection of Carole King records in our King Suite, and the other rooms pay tribute to Aretha Franklin, Joni Mitchell, and Stevie Nicks.
 Plus, there’s a communal hang-out area with an outdoor fireplace and cedar hot tub, and borrow-able bikes with adorable wood-grained helmets.
 You don’t have to be a woman to stay at the Herwood, but if you happen to be a lady with a Wing membership, you really won’t want to stay anywhere else.

-Another downtown hotel is the well-designed, 12-room Woodstock Way (which happens to be owned by the Giuliani and Halliburton families, so it’s perhaps less crystal-powered), and Hotel Dylan, a 22-room motel with a lot of boho charm, is just a 5-minute drive from Tinker Street’s main drag.
+Another downtown hotel is the well-designed, 12-room Woodstock Way, and Hotel Dylan, a 22-room motel with a lot of boho charm, is just a 5-minute drive from Tinker Street’s main drag.
 Venture a little farther from town to find Kate’s Lazy Meadow a colorful and campy collection of retro 1950’s cabins owned by B-52 Kate Pierson.
 If you prefer to rent a house, we’ve spent some quality relaxation time in this 3-bedroom mountain villa and this family-friendly modern log house.

 Where to eat